-The official publication of OMTA is Music News which is published monthly from September through June.
-Additional information and communication is now offered through the bi-annual Oregon Musician journal and the OMTA website.
+The official publication of OMTA is Music News which is published bi-monthly from September through May.
+Additional information and communication is offered through the bi-annual Oregon Musician journal and the OMTA website.
 Annual conferences are well attended and provide members an opportunity for networking and continued professional growth.
-OMTA is divided into 13 districts which hold local meetings, workshops, and recitals to benefit members, their students, and their communities.
+OMTA is divided into 14 districts which hold local meetings, workshops, and recitals to benefit members, their students, and their communities.

 In 1950, OMTA affiliated with Music Teachers National Association and has since benefited through participation in its various programs for teachers and students, such as group insurance, national certification, the Independent Music Teachers’ Forum, national courses of study, the American Music Teacher publication, student performance and composition competitions, and the Composer of the Year commissioning program.

 In 1976, the History Books of OMTA were placed in the Oregon Historical Society building on Park Avenue in Portland.
 Members may arrange to see them by appointment.
 Also on file are memory books from some OMTA districts.